EmmanuelPat6/Homework_3/README.md

 ⚠️⚠️⚠️

-If the next instruction give some problems, run
+If the launch of the world in Gazebo gives some problems and errors, run
 ```shell
 export GZ_SIM_RESOURCE_PATH=~/ros2_ws/src/Homework_3/ros2_iiwa/iiwa_description/gazebo/models
 ```